sidewinder040/TodoRust/README.md

 - `src/main.rs` — interactive CLI that uses the library.
 - `tests/persistence_tests.rs` — integration test for persistence.
 - `Cargo.toml` — declares dependencies (`serde`, `serde_json`) and dev-dependency `tempfile`.
+  - `owo-colors` — used to colorize interactive output.
+  - `atty` — used to detect whether stdout is a TTY; used to automatically disable colors when output is redirected.

 ## Next steps / suggestions